Goals for Goal Setting:

 51 articles analyzed

-Six Interconnected Themes & Design Implications from HCI Literature for Supporting Goal Setting
+Six Interconnected Themes for Supporting Goal Setting

 (three themes discussed below)